 Sometimes it is necessary to carry out an inspection without giving prior notice, using powers within FA08/Sch36, so that records, assets or business activity cannot be concealed, see CH254000.

 Visits are the usual practice for VAT, Employer Compliance and excise compliance checks.

-Risk and Intelligence teams select the small and medium enterprise businesses that need to be visited by a Local Compliance officer.
+Risk and Intelligence teams select the businesses that need to be visited by a compliance officer.

-Large Business Service officers also regularly visit their customers to carry out their compliance checks.
+Large Business officers also regularly visit their customers to carry out their compliance checks.

-Visits are less frequently done for Small Medium Enterprises (SME) income tax, corporation tax and capital gains tax compliance checks, which are more usually done by asking for documents and information to be sent to an HMRC office.
+Visits are less frequently done for income tax, corporation tax and capital gains tax compliance checks, which are more usually done by asking for documents and information to be sent to an HMRC office.

 However, a visit may be considered appropriate for these compliance checks in the following circumstances

 - if it is convenient for you and the person that you see the business records where they are normally kept

 - to identify ghost or moonlighting businesses, see CH21680

 - where deliberate understatement is suspected and an inspection is necessary to obtain the evidence